ArkEcosystem/AIPs/AIPS/aip-11.md

 basically this will make:
 - impossible to vote for this delegate anymore
-- impossible to beselected as active delegate
+- impossible to be selected as active delegate

 Fees calculation
 ----------------